Skip to main content

 Orange is not available around the year.
 It is a seasonal fruit.
 So, I can eat oranges during a certain time of the year.
 During March every year, oranges are found in plenty across the country and this is the time when I eat them the most.
 Preserving oranges is a great challenge and that is why I need to taste and enjoy this fruit during the season.

-Orange is my favourite fruit because it tastes delicious and it has good nutritious value.
+Orange is my favourite fruit because it is delicious and has good nutritious value.
 It comes in different sizes, tastes, and skins.
 It is available in my country and I like the sweet aroma I get whenever I visit a coastline or countryside where oranges are about to ripe.

 Popular posts from this blog